Contact

 The Shareholders Rights Directive EU 2017/828 (“SRD II”) amended the original Shareholder Rights Directive to strengthen shareholder engagement and increase transparency for asset managers and owners.
 It came into force on 09 June 2017 and most of its provisions were implemented into national law by 10 June 2019 and those on the identification of shareholders and communication with shareholders through intermediaries by 3 September 2020.

-The firms in scope under SRD II are asset managers with a trading strategy that includes investing in shares traded on EEA and other comparable markets.
-Asset managers for these purposes include MiFID managers, full scope AIFMs, and UCITS schemes and management companies and these will set out as per COBS 2.2B.7R an engagement policy as regards to engagement with investee companies, the related processes and requirements relevant to UK firms.
+Firms that are in scope of SRD II are asset managers with a trading strategy that includes investing in shares traded on regulated markets in the UK and other comparable markets.
+Asset managers for these purposes include MiFID managers, full scope AIFMs, and UCITS schemes and management companies and these will set out as per the FCA Handbook section COBS 2.2B.7R an engagement policy as regards to engagement with investee companies, the related processes and requirements relevant to UK firms.
+As a result Melqart Asset Management (UK) Ltd (“Melqart” or the “Firm”) considers itself to be in scope to consider the application of SRD II.

 Transparency for SRD Institutional Investors

-Melqart Asset Management (UK) Ltd (“Melqart” or the “Firm”) has elected not to comply with the requirements and obligations of SRD II, but where it manages assets on a discretionary basis in a segregated account or through a collective investment undertaking for ‘SRD institutional investors’ (broadly, EEA occupational pension schemes or life assurance clients), additional client-by-client disclosures are required irrespective of whether the Firm elects to disclose an engagement policy.
+Melqart has elected not to comply with the requirements and obligations of SRD II, however, where it manages assets on a discretionary basis in a segregated account or through a collective investment undertaking for ‘SRD institutional investors’ (broadly, as incorporated into UK law, UK occupational pension schemes or life assurance clients), additional client-by-client disclosures are required irrespective of whether the Firm elects to disclose an engagement policy.

 As a result, the Firm, on an annual basis, undertakes an evaluation to determine if it has any SRD institutional investors and if appropriate, will disclose to the relevant SRD institutional investor, how its investment strategy and its implementation: